Beinn An Tuirc

 The new project entailed the independent cask bottling of a small batch of ten-year-old Foursquare rum.
 The rum has spent 5 years in Barbados, 4 years in Europe, and has been spending its final year resting in the Beinn an Tuirc distillery.

-Described playfully as a “Game of Thrones” design, the bottle was designed by Kenny, one of the founders of Beinn an Tuirc, to represent the family heritage.
+The bottle was designed by Kenny, one of the founders of Beinn an Tuirc, to represent the family heritage.
 The distillers had used screen printing on their Kintyre Gin bottles and knew this would be a strong design to follow.
 Emma explains that for them, screen printing gives the bottle a smooth, tactile feel.
 When dealing with rum, it is important to see the richness in colour.
 When screen printing, this allows you to see within the bottle, with both design and rum working in harmony to create a simplistic, effective design.
 Emma also points out the longevity of screen printing.
 With the design printed on to the bottle, there is a reduced worry of damage.
 There is no worry of labels peeling, ripping, or tarnishing.
 Overall, using screen printing provided the best quality, and clearest visual impact.
 There is also a fun dual-purpose element to the bottle, once finished, you can always upcycle the bottle to make a decoration for your home!

 Although a service we had not offered or attempted before, the suggestion was put forward for Midton to provide screen printing for the bottles.
 At Midton, we specialise in the rapid production of small batch screen printing, but we had not ventured into glass bottles.
 Working with a local company with a focus on sustainability and keeping carbon emissions low, however, was too good an opportunity to let pass us by.